steveholgado/nextjs-docker-pm2-nginx/README.md

 docker-compose up
 ```

+NGINX listens on port 80, which is the default HTTP port, so you can just visit **http://localhost/**

 ## PM2 commands

 PM2 commands can still be used inside a container with the `docker exec` command: